opendatateam/udata/docs/geopf.md

 Both push and pull follow the same two-level pattern:

-- **Extras**: essential fields written at each lifecycle transition.
+- **`geopf` metadata**: a typed `GeopfDatasetMetadata`/`GeopfResourceMetadata` embedded document (`dataset.geopf`/`resource.geopf`, see `udata/geopf/models.py`) written at each lifecycle transition.
 Persist in MongoDB independently of Celery, so they survive broker restarts and result-backend expiry.
 The primary surface for the API consumer.
 - **Celery results**: the full execution record (return value, exception, traceback, timing) of the task, stored by `ignore_result=False`.
 Useful for debugging failures.
-Retrieve via `GET /api/1/workers/tasks/{task_id}/`, using the task-id extra as the bridge between the two layers.
+Retrieve via `GET /api/1/workers/tasks/{task_id}/`, using the stored `task_id` field as the bridge between the two layers.

-Each flow's specific extras keys are listed in its own section below.
+Each flow's specific metadata fields are listed in its own section below.

 ### Reading sync state